vwasthename/iaf/SECURITY.md

 ## Security Is Everyone's Responsibility

-It is important to remember that the security of your Frank! application is the result of the overall security of the hosting stack (*Java*, *Application Server*), Frank!Framework itself, all Java dependencies and your code.
+It is important to remember ttesthat the security of your Frank! application is the result of the overall security of the hosting stack (*Java*, *Application Server*), Frank!Framework itself, all Java dependencies and your code.
 As such, it is your responsibility to follow a few important best